URI women’s basketball opens WNIT with historic victory

 “I don’t think I’ve seen a game where we’ve shot that poorly.
 But then Boston U. shot that poorly, too,” URI coach Tammi Reiss said.
 “To get 75 shots is really, really good.
 To make 17 of them is not so good.
 But you know what?
 I don’t care because it’s March Madness and you survive and advance.”

-URI will host A-10 foe Richmond in a second-round game WNIT on Monday at 6 p.m.
+URI will host A-10 foe Richmond in a second-round game on Monday at 6 p.m.

 The Rams had lost their only previous WNIT game last year.
 The lone NCAA Tournament appearance in program history also ended in defeat.